-Sheila Bouitieh – has been a tenant since April 2000.
+Sheila Bouitieh – Deputy Chair of Board – has been a tenant since April 2000.
 She has previously been involved with the Customer Scrutiny Panel and is currently a member of the Involvement Service Improvement Group and Complaints Panel.

 She is an experienced lawyer, having worked on many claims cases here and in London.
-Through her previous roles she has organised conferences in the House of Lords and House of Commons.
+Through her previous roles she has organised conferences in the Houses of Parliament.